-While the nostalgia of mono audio and grainy low-budget picture may be a part of the attraction of the genre, it pays for today’s horror films (and restorations) to look and sound their best.
+While the nostalgia of mono audio and grainy low-budget picture may be a part of the attraction of the genre's history, it pays for today’s horror films (and restorations) to look and sound their best.

-We've rounded up eleven of the best horror films to send a shiver down your spine and give your home cinema system a run for its money.
+We've rounded up thirteen (c'mon, it had to be thirteen) of the best horror film soundtracks to send a shiver down your spine and give your home cinema system a run for its money.
 Just don't throw a cushion towards it out of fear.

 A Quiet Place (2018)